 Meanwhile, his brother, Tigger, had been out at the barn by himself.
 He has a scratch across his nose and a puncture wound in his back leg as well, not to mention a few healed scars here and there on his ears.
 I felt terrible!
-Here Oscar had been pampered and living the dream as a family pet while Tigger is out fending off a stray cat all by himself.
+Here Oscar is being pampered and living the dream as a family pet while Tigger is out fending off a stray cat all by himself.
 After his last excursion where he came back very beat up- limping, more face scratches, chunks of his ear missing, dried blood all over- we decided that was enough and took him in for the same treatment (fix him up and fix him up).
 The vet chuckled at us and our little twin barn cats.
 She said he was really beat up but that it was common for male cats to seek each other out for a fight and plus it was mating season.
 Now Tigger is up at the Hog Barn with Oscar and he is getting used to things near the house.
-He’s more skittish since he’s still fresh from the street fights, but he’s warming up to us.
+He's more skittish since he's still fresh from the street fights, but he's warming up to us.
 I recently found him sleeping in the door of the hog barn and when he heard me coming he raised his head only slightly and only enough to open one eye just a slit.
-That eye slit followed me as I approached him, stopped to pull some weeds, and then walked past his spot at the door.
-I think he’s getting used to the easy life.
+That eye slit followed me as I pulled weeds around the driveway.
+I think he's getting used to the easy life.

 Tonka, our lab, also took a trip to the vet to have CCL surgery on his hind leg.
-Everything went well but he’s going to be out of commission for 8 weeks.
-I think he’s becoming depressed with his situation, but he’s hardly any tamer- he still drags you along by the leash even though he’s got only three legs to do it with.
+Everything went well but he's going to be out of commission for 8 weeks.
+I think he's becoming depressed with his situation, but he's hardly any tamer- he still drags you along by the leash despite only having three legs to do it with.

 The chickens are all just fine.
-We are getting 6 eggs a day from the 6 hens and are able to give away a fair number to family and friends.
+We are getting six eggs a day - one from each hen- and are able to give away a fair number to family and friends.
 Roof Top has become a tad bit of a problem- for Joel.
 Roof Top does not like Joel!
 I find it a little bit funny, but Joel is pretty fed up with Roof Top attacking him every time he goes into the coop.
-Roof Top totally leaves me alone- he’s rushed at me a couple times but backed down when I met him face on.
-I’m totally the alpha.
-The other day Roof Top surprised him so bad when he attacked that Joel dropped the eggs he had just gathered all over himself.
-I can just imagine Roof Top charging at Joel suddenly and Joel doing a hopping dance as he tried to kick at Roof Top while eggs were juggled and dropped and some swear words dispatched.
-Joel’s ready to dispatch Roof Top.
+I like to think Roof Top leaves me alone because I'm the alpha chick.